 Documenting Your Slip and Fall

 While most falls are unforeseen, numerous slips and trips occur yearly due to the inattentiveness of store owners or employees.
-Insufficient building upkeep, poor store management and inadequate signage to warn patrons about potentially hazardous spots make up just a few of the reasons that falls occur.
+Insufficient building upkeep, poor store management, and inadequate signage to warn patrons about potentially hazardous spots to make up just a few of the reasons that fall occur.
 However, as startling as a sudden fall can be, it is important to gather information at the scene of the accident, especially if you are planning on pursuing compensation from the at-fault party.
 Contact a Slip and Fall Attorney

 1. If possible, take pictures at the location of the fall.

 Whether taken with a camera phone or personal camera, it is integral to document the surrounding area where the fall took place in order to provide proof of cause and/or negligence.
 Make sure to capture any spills, objects or adjacent items that might have contributed to the fall.
-If you are injured and not immediately able, have someone you know do so as soon as possible.
+If you are injured and not immediately able, have someone you know to do so as soon as possible.

 2. Take note of any witnesses, and secure their information.